badetitou/badetitou.github.io/misc/_drafts/2022-10-25-test-your-moose-code-using-ci.md

 > tests // Tests ressources
 ```

-Inside the `tests` folder, it is possible to add several sub-folders for different tests ressources.
+Inside the `tests` folder, it is possible to add several sub-folders for different test resources.

 ## Create a Pharo Bridge